Our school day is from 8:10am -2:30pm

 The school’s automatic voice-messenger system will call you every day your child is late or absent.
 If you are not receiving these calls, please contact the Parent Coordinator.

 Pupil Path– is a student information system for parents and students.
 Pupil Path allows parents and students to view important student and school information such as student attendance records, class schedule, assignment due dates, grades, school announcements and more.
-This is a convenient tool for both parents and students to keep up with class work and student performance and to have a on going communication with your teachers.
-We strongly recommend parents/guardians to have their own parents account.
-If you have any trouble signing up or have not registered, please contact the parent coordinator today.
+This is a convenient tool for both parents and students to keep up with class work and student performance.
+PLEASE ACTIVATE BOTH PARENT ACCOUNT AND STUDENT ACCOUNT!
+If you have any trouble signing up or have not registered, please contact the parent coordinator today.*** For incoming students, the pupil path letter with your registration code will be sent home with your child in September.

 NYC Schools Account– you can view your child’s attendance, grades, assessments, and contact information in one of ten languages on a computer, phone, or tablet.
 You must be your child’s parent or legal guardian and live at the same address to create an account.
 If you have more than one child attending an NYC school, all children may be linked to the same NYC Schools Account.
 You can register for an NYC Schools Account with the Account Creation Code provided in the letter from your child’s school.
 Please contact the parent coordinator.